amr15/examples/README.md

   3. `max_reads`: Cells that have an abnormally high number of UMI for a given number of genes are considered to be doublets.
   4. The umi cutoff is currently chosen by visualizing the nGene plotted against the nUMI for all cells.

-* To estimate k we can run *Usage: `optimize_k(seurat_object)`  to get out a table.
+* To estimate k we can run `optimize_k(seurat_object)`  to get out a table.
 Ideal cluster choice maximizes Dunn & Shilouette Indicies and minimizes the Davies Bouldin index.

 ### Identify cell type specific marker genes